drift-labs/gateway/README.md

 Returns solana tx signature on success

 ### Modify Orders
-like place orders but caller must specify either `orderId` or `userOrderId` to indicate which order(s) to modify.
+like place orders but caller must use either `orderId` or `userOrderId` to indicate which order(s) to modify.

 - `amount` can be modified to flip the order from long/short to bid/ask
 - the order market cannot be modified.